veader/advent_of_code/2016/day03/README.md

 In your puzzle input, and instead reading by columns, *how many* of the listed triangles are *possible*?

 Your puzzle answer was `1838`.

-_Both parts of this puzzle are complete!
-They provide two gold stars: **_